yuygfgg/Aegisub/README.md

 - [`video_panning_option`](https://github.com/arch1t3cht/Aegisub/tree/video_panning_option): Merge [moex3's video zoom and panning](https://github.com/TypesettingTools/Aegisub/pull/150), with several bugfixes and more options to control zoom behavior
 - [`spectrum-frequency-mapping`](https://github.com/arch1t3cht/Aegisub/tree/spectrum-frequency-mapping): Merge EleonoreMizo's [spectrum display improvements](https://github.com/TypesettingTools/Aegisub/pull/94), and also make Shift+Scroll vertically zoom the audio display
 - [`wangqr_time_video`](https://github.com/arch1t3cht/Aegisub/tree/wangqr_time_video): Merge wangqr's feature adding a tool for timing subtitles to changes in the video

-### Troubleshooting
-I'll gladly take any bug reports, but if you encounter an issue, please check first if it occurs only on my fork, or also on [earlier TSTools builds](https://github.com/TypesettingTools/Aegisub/actions).
-If it wasn't introduced by my fork, I can still take a look, but I can't promise anything.

-You can find me for support on various servers, including the cave and the TSTools server linked below.

-#### Aegisub on Linux doesn't recognize my GTK theme
-This is probably because you're building with wxgtk2.
-Building with wxgtk3 fixes this, but causes some problems of its own (notably the broken color picker, occasional crashes when opening file dialogs from automation scripts, and general layouting issues).

-The exact way of switching depends on your Linux distribution, but essentially you need to ensure that `wx-config` or the next best variant of it points to wxgtk3.
-If it points to wxgtk2 by default and deinstalling wxgtk2 isn't an option, you can also temporarily move it out of the path or use a `native-file` in your meson project.
-Then, fully reconfigure meson using `meson configure --clearcache` and `meson setup --reconfigure`.

-#### The video is desynced / Frames don't appear at the right time
-This is probably due to the ffms2 seeking bug ([#394](https://github.com/FFMS/ffms2/issues/394)).
-On Windows, this specific regression shouldn't happen anymore.
-On Linux, you need to install the latest git version of ffms2 - for example the [`ffms2-git`](https://aur.archlinux.org/packages/ffms2-git) AUR package on Arch linux, or just compile it yourself.

-If it's not because of this particular bug, you can also try an alternative video source like LSMASHSource via Avisynth or Vapoursynth, or BestSource.

-#### On Windows: Aegisub crashes whenever I open a video
-If you're compiling yourself, try adding `--force-fallback-for=zlib` to the meson options.

 ### Compilation
 If you're just looking to install Aegisub, you might want to check out the [releases page](https://github.com/arch1t3cht/Aegisub/releases) or the [CI builds](https://github.com/arch1t3cht/Aegisub/actions) first.